llarsson/hipster-shop/README.md

 # Hipster Shop: Cloud-Native Microservices Demo Application

-**This repo contains modifications for the paper "Towards soft circuit breaking in service meshes via caching using dynamically estimated TTLs".
+**This repo contains modifications for the paper "Towards soft circuit breaking in service meshes via application-agnostic caching".
 Head over to the `experiments/` directory and [its README](experiments/README.md).**

 **Original README contents follows:**